Use HSA & FSA for Online

 Due to the pre tax benefit of HSA and FSA funds, the IRS requires you to submit clear documentation for health-related purchases made throughout the year in order to guarantee reimbursement.
 If you have healthcare, your provider can give you the appropriate paperwork to ensure you take all steps necessary for reimbursement.

-Whether you use HSA or FSA, your Wisp treatment should be eligible for reimbursement.
-Be sure to maintain receipt of purchase from your Wsip account and submit to your HSA or FSA.
+Whether you use HSA or FSA, prescription and OTC medications, as well as certain supplements, should be eligible for reimbursement.
+Be sure to maintain receipt of purchase from your Wisp account and submit to your HSA or FSA.

 UTI Antibiotics